SuperTapood/Cudheart/roadmap.md

 - [ ] differentiate between vector and matrix ops (name wise) (maybe?)
 - [ ] maybe start returning vectors of vectors?
 - [ ] properly name variables
+- [ ] add specific "testing" mode to allow exceptions and stuff
+- [ ] extract testing from cudheart
 - [ ] add functions that return boolean arrays in equal in logic (seperate by equal and equal all)
 - [ ] check if a string can be used without string type
 - [ ] maybe change to using custom datatypes (maybe could then make into lib?)